ghowlettgomez/Profile-Quality-in-Facebook-Profiles-and-Friend-Acceptance/README.md

 3. /get_big gets the big screenshot of the friend request which is a photo the altered friend profile itself.
 It takes in the unique id from /get_profile

-4. /delete_screenshots deletes the screenshots produced by /get_profile
+4. /delete_screenshots deletes the screenshots produced by /get_profile.
+It takes in the unique id from /get_profile.

 There are five types of big screenshots that we take:
   1. a completely full profile